Schizoaffective disorder: Medication

 Antipsychotic medication is usually required both for acute treatment and the prevention of relapse.
 There is no single antipsychotic of choice in treating schizoaffective disorder, but atypical antipsychotics may be considered due to their mood-stabilizing abilities.
-To date, paliperidone (Invega) is the only antipsychotic with FDA approval for the treatment of schizoaffective disorder.
+To date, paliperidone (Invega) is the only antipsychotic with Food and Drug Administration (FDA) approval for the treatment of schizoaffective disorder.
 Other antipsychotics may be prescribed to further alleviate psychotic symptoms.

-Though not approved for treatment use by the FDA, research suggests that Clozapine may also be effective in treating schizoaffective disorder, particularly in those resistant to initial medication.
-Clozapine is an atypical antipsychotic that is recognized as being particularly effective when other antipsychotic agents have failed.
-When combined with cognitive therapy, Clozapine has been found to decrease positive and negative symptoms of psychosis at a higher rate in schizoaffective individuals.
-Clozapine has also been associated with a decreased risk of suicide in patients with schizoaffective disorder and a history of suicidality.
-Despite this, clozapine treatment may be ineffective for some patients, particularly in those that are already drug-resistant.

 The management of the bipolar type of schizoaffective disorder is similar to the treatment of bipolar disorder, with the goal of preventing mood episodes and cycling.
 Lithium or anticonvulsant mood stabilizers such as valproic acid, carbamazepine, and lamotrigine are prescribed in combination with an antipsychotic.

 Antidepressants have also been used to treat schizoaffective disorder.
 Though they may be useful in treating the depressive subtype of the disorder, research suggests that antidepressants are far less effective in treatment than antipsychotics and mood stabilizers.

 Some research has supported the efficacy of anxiolytics in treating schizoaffective disorder, though general findings on their effectiveness in treating schizoaffective disorder remain inconclusive.
 Due to the severe negative outcomes associated with many anti-anxiety drugs, many researchers have cautioned against their long term use in treatment.

+Clozapine

+Clozapine is FDA-approved for treatment resistant schizophrenia.
+Though not approved specifically for schizoaffective disorder by the FDA, research suggests that clozapine may also be effective in treating schizoaffective disorder, particularly in those resistant to initial medication.
+Clozapine is an atypical antipsychotic that is recognized as being particularly effective when other antipsychotic agents have failed.
+When combined with cognitive therapy, clozapine has been found to decrease positive and negative symptoms of psychosis at a higher rate in schizoaffective individuals.
+Clozapine has also been associated with a decreased risk of suicide attempts in patients with schizoaffective disorder and a history of suicidality.

+Despite clozapine being highly effective at treating schizophrenia and schizoaffective disorder, clozapine treatment may be ineffective for some patients, particularly in those that are already drug-resistant.
+Clozapine has more side effects than other atypical antipsychotics.
+Serious side effects of clozapine include agranulocytosis and neutropenia.
+To mitigate the possibility of agranulocytosis and neutropenia, patients taking clozapine often have regular blood tests.